OpenBAS-Platform/docs/docs/deployment/ecosystem/executors.md

 >
 > - **Computer Group ID**: identifies which endpoints will be queried.
 > - **Action Group ID**: identifies where actions (like package execution) are allowed.

-If you use the TTR mechanism, you will also need to attach two scripts (Windows & Unix) to the corresponding packages in the Tanium UI.
-*(screenshot placeholder here where scripts should be added)*

----

 ### Configure the OpenBAS Platform